When You Arrive

 New COVID-19 Guidelines to Better Protect You

 To protect your health and safety, we have developed and implemented new processes for our patients who are scheduled for surgery.
-This will include an initial clinical assessment and laboratory testing to make sure you don’t have COVID-19.
+This includes an initial clinical assessment and laboratory testing to make sure you don’t have COVID-19.
 These new protocols also help to protect our staff and others around you.